 - WRoCAH: RDM training is delivered by one of the White Rose Libraries’ research teams to new research students each year.
 Attendance is mandatory.

 For existing staff and research students: Yearly (or as required) updates/reminders via channels that are most relevant to those in the department (e.g. newsletter/email/meeting) about the University RDM Policy and researchers’ RDM responsibilities.

 - SPSW: Yearly updates signposting staff and research students to the RDM Policy.
 In addition, drop-in sessions are held each term for students.

 For departing staff and research students: In advance of departure, discussion and agreed actions within exit interviews/TAP/supervisor meetings (as appropriate) to ensure that “all relevant research data are archived, maintained, deposited or disposed of appropriately, securely and auditably” (4.5.7).
 See also guidance for 4.6.7

-The Library’s Research Support Team can advise on the information to include about central support and services, and/or the training opportunities that may be considered.
+The Open Research team can advise on the information to include about central support and services, and/or the training opportunities that may be considered.